 What Is The ECS WPNI Process?

 Simply stated, the ECS WPNI process (wet pipe nitrogen inerting) is a process that displaces oxygen, which causes corrosion, with nitrogen gas inside wet pipe fire sprinkler systems.
 Any trapped gas remaining in the system after WPNI is not corrosive.
-Learn more about the science behind corrosion in wet pipe systems here.

 What equipment is required for WPNI?